kyolebu/CS506-Project/README.md

 - 2025 City of Boston Operating Budget

 ### Modeling Data
 We plan on using clustering, regression, and decision trees in order to analyze trends in BPD budget spending.
-If time permits, we want to look into ML/DL techniques to further analyze.
+We'll use libraries and frameworks like sklearn, matplotlib, and numpy.

 ### Visualzing Data
 We plan on using scatter plots to compare feature x to feature y, bar charts, heat maps, line graphs, confusion matrices.